brstuder/portfolio/docs/kubecost/kubecost-samples/efficiency-and-idle.md

 # Efficiency and Idle

+!!! info "Author's Note"

+    Understanding the Kubernetes and cloud space is not a simple task, and so this article is an explanation to some of the common vocabulary and concepts that are involved when it comes to using your cloud resources more efficiently, a significant part of Kubecost's product offering.
+Readers should be able to understand the concepts of efficiency of a resource, as well as the idle cost.

 For teams interested in reducing their Kubernetes costs, it's beneficial to first understand how provisioned resources have been used.
 There are two major concepts to start with: pod resource efficiency and cluster idle costs.

 ![image](../../images/kubecost/efficiency.png)